kubernetes-sigs/cloud-provider-azure/site/content/en/FAQ/known-issues/azuredisk.md

 **Issue details**:

 PR [Fix aggressive VM calls for Azure VMSS](https://github.com/kubernetes/kubernetes/pull/83102) change getVMSS cache TTL from 1min to 10min, getVMAS cache TTL from 5min to 10min, that will cause error `WaitForAttach ...
-Cannot find Lun for disk`, and it would make attach disk opeation costs 10min on VMSS and 15min on VMAS, detailed error would be like following:
+Cannot find Lun for disk`, and it would make attach disk operation costs 10min on VMSS and 15min on VMAS, detailed error would be like following:
 ```
 Events:
   Type     Reason                  Age                 From                                        Message